Japanese restaurant in Schaumburg expanding amid pandemic protocols

 Torizen Japanese Restaurant in the Schaumburg Corners Shopping Center at the northeast corner of Golf and Roselle roads won approval from the village board Tuesday to add more seating, a bar, storage area and new restroom in the 1,000-square-foot space next door.

-Despite the general decline in business sit-down restaurants have experienced during the pandemic -- even driving some out of business -- Torizen President Sean Park said the business needs more than its current 44 seats.
+Despite the general decline in business at sit-down restaurants during the pandemic -- even driving some out of business -- Torizen's owners said they need more than their current 44 seats.

 Head Chef Maro Tamura added that the negative element of the restaurant's success is that under COVID-19 protocols it can't use all its seating capacity.
 Customers who can't be seated in a timely manner probably won't come back, he said.